LBruni98/Overdrive/README.md

 The race tracks will be long and challenging, wide enough for the players to overtake and to match the handling model of the game.
 Certain drift tracks will be wider for drifting.
 These race tracks are going to be a mixture of authentic race tracks, street circuits and nature trails.

 #### 4.3.2 Race Locations
-Road Rage takes place all over the world, with the player being able to choose the country they want and choosing a race there, which is how the player “travels” in the game.
+Overdrive takes place all over the world, with the player being able to choose the country they want and choosing a race there, which is how the player “travels” in the game.
 These are some of the countries that will be featured:

 •	England – Quaint, a mix of car culture, but can be built up with traffic.
 •	Japan – Winding mountain roads, bright vibrant cities and where JDM originated from.